MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/supportsMultiVisualSelection-feature.md

 ---
-title: supportsMultiVisualSelection feature
+title: The supportsMultiVisualSelection feature
-description: This article describes how to use supportsMultiVisualSelection feature in Power BI visuals.
+description: This article describes how to use the supportsMultiVisualSelection feature in Power BI visuals, and its requirements.
 author: KesemSharabi
 ms.author: kesharab
 ms.reviewer: sranins